 One of the best surf webcams in Florida.
 Shows live video of a surf spot I pioneered with my buddies in the 1960’s.
 I last surfed here about 6 years ago.
 Still one of my favorites.

-Unfortunately this camera isn’t updating now.
+Unfortunately this camera isn’t updating now and hasn’t for years.
+The video is a recording, not live!
 This is where surfing exploded in Florida and hometown to Kelly Slater, the GOAT.
 From the Pier to Two Palms, Officers Club, 2nd Light, and further south to Satellite Beach, and Melbourne, this area has pretty consistent surf, especially for longboards.

 One of the most overrated surf spots in Florida even when it was working on the North side from the 1960’s to 2000.
 Construction killed it.
 I almost didn’t include it, but Monster Hole, outside on the South Side (mouth of Inlet) gets HUGE on North swells.

 This is the closest free camera to the Juno Beach Pier (about a mile north).

 Jupiter Inlet can get big with best waves from the North during a cold front.
 Outside and North of the inlet looks promising but rarely see anyone surfing there.

 The North side is know as Pump House and the South side is known as Reef Road.
 To confuse things even more, Lake Worth Inlet is also known to locals as Palm Beach Inlet.
 Whatever it’s called, it has the biggest waves in Florida.

 Boynton Beach Inlet